MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 Measures help you to better understand customer behaviors and business performance by retrieving relevant values from [unified profiles](data-unification.md).
 For example, a business wants to see the *total spend per customer* to understand individual customer’s purchase history.
 Or measure *total sales of the company* to understand the aggregate-level revenue in the whole business.

 Measures are created using the measure builder, a data query platform with various operators and simple mapping options.
-It also lets you filter the data, group results by attribute, detect [entity relationship paths](relationships.md), and preview the output.
+It lets you filter the data, group results, detect [entity relationship paths](relationships.md), and preview the output.

-Use the measure builder to query desired data and extract insights on customer data by creating different measures to plan business activities.
-For example, creating a measure of *total spend per customer* and *total return per customer* can you identify a group of customers with high spend yet high return for you to [create a segment](segments.md) for next best actions.
+Use the measure builder to plan business activities by querying customer data and extract insights.
+For example, creating a measure of *total spend per customer* and *total return per customer* helps identify a group of customers with high spend yet high return.
+You can [create a segment](segments.md) to drive next best actions.

 ## Create a measure